Written byJessica Shee

 Method I: Format an external hard drive through "Disk Utility" (newbie friendly)

 Step 1: Connect the external hard drive with your Mac, and the computer will mount your external hard drive.
-Click here when external hard drive does't mount on Mac.
+Click here when the external hard drive doesn't mount on Mac.

 Step 2: Launchpad → Other → Disk Utility, and click the Disk Utility.

-Step 3: Choose your target external hard drive or volume, click Erase on the top.
-If you find there's something wrong to read your external hard drive, then you can turn to external hard drive does't show up in Disk Utility for help.
+Step 3: Choose your target external hard drive or volume, and click Erase on the top.
+If you find there's something wrong to read your external hard drive, then you can turn to an external hard drive that doesn't show up in Disk Utility for help.

-Step 4: Edit the disk name, select a format and a scheme.
+Step 4: Edit the disk name, and select a format and a scheme.

 There are 10 formats (file systems) you can select in macOS 10.13 or above:

-And 3 kinds of Scheme you can choose:
+And 3 kinds of schemes you can choose:

 Note: As for our example to erase a whole external hard drive, the original physical volume "X" and "Y" will have been deleted and a new volume "Untitled" will have been established.
 At that time, there will be an icon of your new-established volume on the desktop.

-Steps to format a volume are 99% the same as that of a external hard drive.
+The steps to format a volume are 99% the same as that of an external hard drive.

-The most distinguishing difference of formatting between a volume and a external hard drive is that: if a external hard drive gets formatted, then all the volumes inside the external hard drive, which means all the data, will be deleted.
+The most distinguishing difference in formatting between a volume and an external hard drive is that: if an external hard drive gets formatted, then all the volumes inside the external hard drive, which means all the data, will be deleted.
 Compared with that, if a volume gets formatted, only the one that gets formatted will be deleted, and that's to say, only the data of the formatted volume will be deleted.